Fenykepy/simplepass/src/architecture.md

 ## Client side

 - Get credentials
-- Get encrypted json object
+- Get encrypted json object:
+    - if we have an empty string:
+        - ask user to set a main password and to confirm it
-- Ask main password to user
+        - store main password in state TODO find a way to do not store password (asymetric keys ?)
-- Decrypt json object
+        - create default ejson with user data (username, email)
+        - start timeout
+    - if we have ejson:
+        - ask user for main password
+        - store main password in state
+        - uncrypt ejson
+        - start timeout
-- play with it
+    - play with app:
-    - add new entry
+        - add new password, note or bank card
-    - update entry
+        - update it
-    - delete entry
+        - delete it
         - add group
+        - update group
         - delete group
         - copy hidden content to clipboard -> https://github.com/xavi-/node-copy-paste
         - change timeout
         - change main password
-- Encrypt and post it to server at each change
+        - grab json from state, crypt json to ejson and send it to server at each writing change
-- Ask again main password at timeout end
+    - at timeout end:
-- Logout - clear encrypted json object and delete jwt
+        - delete json and password
+        - keep ejson
+    - at logout:
+        - clear everything, including ejson

 ## Encrypted json object structure (.ejson file)